sailpoint-oss/developer.sailpoint.com/docs/tools/ui-development-kit/index.md

 The SailPoint UI Development Kit is a project you can use to quickly develop custom user interfaces that interact with Identity Security Cloud (ISC).

-The UI Development Kit provides you with a framework to build your own applications or processes on the ISC platform.
+The UI Development Kit provides you with a framework you can use to build your own applications or processes on the ISC platform.

-Learn how to use the SailPoint UI Development Kit in this guide.
+Read this guide to learn how to use the SailPoint UI Development Kit.

 ## Requirements

-You need the following to use the UI Development Kit:
+These are the requirements to use the UI Development Kit:

-- **Node**.
-To learn how to download it and set it up, go [here](https://nodejs.org/en/download).
+- **Node**: To learn how to download Node and set it up, go [here](https://nodejs.org/en/download).

-- Your tenant name in ISC.
+- **Your ISC tenant name**.
 To learn how to find it, refer to [Getting Started](/docs/api/getting-started#find-your-tenant-name).
 The SDK will use this tenant name to connect to your ISC instance.

 ## Clone the project

-You can find the UI Development Kit and its examples in the Github repo [here](https://github.com/sailpoint-oss/ui-development-kit).
+The first step to setting up the UI Development Kit is to clone the project from its GitHub repository.
+You can find the UI Development Kit and its examples in the Github repository [here](https://github.com/sailpoint-oss/ui-development-kit).

 To clone the project, you can run this command: